jkru3/learning/README.md

 - if i'm drawing out notes, i'll make a `drawings/` directory
     - i use Excelcidraw
     - drawings will be referred linked by respective `TIL.md`
+- if there are interesting illustrations to include, i'll make a `images/` directory